amangit2005/Calculator/README.md

-This is my INTERNSHIP projects using HTML, CSS, JS.
+This is my INTERNSHIP projects to build a calculator using HTML, CSS, JS.